kashmawy/self_driving_cars/localization_extended_kalman_filter/README.md

 On each ProcessMeasurement, it does the following:

-1. If this was the first value processed
+1. If this was the first value processed:

    Then if it is a Radar measurement then extract (range, bearing and rho velocity) and calculate x, y, vx, and vy from these values.

    If it is a laser measurement, then extract x, y, and set vx and vy to 0 and 0.

    Check if x and y values are less than a small value, if so, set them to those values.